 Multiple Record Setup Dialog

 This dialog allows you to set parameters for taking multiple Record images with image shift used to center on a series of positions.
 The positions can be in a circular pattern around the current position, which would generally be used for taking multiple shots within a hole, or in designated positions relative to the current position, which would generally be used for taking shots in multiple holes.
 Images can also be taken in two concentric rings of positions around the center.
 Both within-hole and between-hole images can be taken.
 The parameters are used in two ways: when acquiring the images with the 'MultipleRecords' script command, and when displaying the positions as a pattern of circles representing the beam on an image (e.g., a lower-magnification map).
-The latter display occurs when this dialog is open, and also when the 'Show Acquire area' checkbox in the Navigator dialog is turned on, provided that the display is enabled with the Show Shots when Show Acquire option in the Navigator - Montaging & Grids submenu.
-When this display is active, changes in the relevant parameters here will appear immediately in display.
+The latter display occurs when this dialog is open, and also when the 'Show Acquire area' checkbox in the Navigator dialog is turned on and the display is enabled with the Show Shots when Show Acquire option in the Navigator - Montaging & Grids submenu.
+When the relevant parameters here are changed, these changes will appear immediately in the display.